A Guide to Team Building Activities in D.C.

 15. Catch a Capitals Game

-Washington takes its sports seriously, and few teams have as devoted of a following as their NHL team, the Washington Capitals.
 If you’re in town between October and April, it’s always worth trying to catch a home game at Capital One Arena.
 This arena is also home to the city’s beloved professional basketball team, the Washington Wizards.
-Both make great options for sports-loving teams.
+Both make great options as team building activities in D.C. for sports lovers.

 16. Take a River Cruise

 One of the defining features of D.C.’s topography is the Potomac River.
-If you’d like to explore this historic body of water for yourself, consider taking a riverboat cruise with your team.
-You’ll get to see a new angle on many of D.C.’s monuments in addition to having plenty of chances to socialize with your group.
-Many riverboat cruises also serve mouthwatering dinners and feature well-stocked bars.
+If you’d like to explore this historic body of water for yourself, consider taking a riverboat cruise as part of your team building activities in D.C.

 17. Play Topgolf

-18. Try Your Hand at Axe Throwing
+19. Try Your Hand at Axe Throwing

-19. Ride Roller Coasters at Six Flags America
+21. Ride Roller Coasters at Six Flags America

 Does My Team Really Need Team Building?

 In our opinion, every team can benefit from team building activities, whether they’ve been working together for years or they’re all rookies.
-Team building exercises not only deepen the social bonds between people but also improves communication.
+Team building exercises not only deepen the social bonds between people but also improve communication.
 These important skills translate back into the office and help to make teams more efficient.

 Will Team Building Help Grow My Business?